 Bishnupur is called the cultural and religious capital of Manipur.
-The land where Lord Vishnu resides, the land which is beautifully dotted with dome-shaped terracotta temples and the home of the famed dancing deer, Sangai - Bishnupur is heavenly.
-Located 27 kilometres from Imphal, the capital of Manipur, Bishnupur was previously known as Lumlangdong.
-It is also the district headquarters of Bishnupur district which is bounded by Senapati and West Imphal districts on the north, Churachandpur district on the west, Chandel on the south-east and Thoubal district on the east.
-The Thangjarok River flows through the town of Bishnupur.
+The land where Lord Vishnu resides, the land which is beautifully dotted with dome-shaped terracotta temples and the home of the famed dancing deer, sangai—Bishnupur is heavenly.
+Located 27 kilometres from Imphal, the capital of Manipur, Bishnupur, was previously known as Lumlangdong.
+It is also the district headquarters of Bishnupur district which is bounded by Senapati and West Imphal districts in the north, Churachandpur district in the west, Chandel in the south-east and Thoubal district on the east.
+The Thangjarok river flows through the town of Bishnupur.
 Bishnupur is also known as Bishenpur.

-The Keibul Lamjao National Park is also home to other animals such as the hog deer, water fowls, and otter among other.
+The Keibul Lamjao National Park is also home to other animals, such as the hog deer, waterfowls, and otters among other.
 The national park is one of the most important and famous tourist attractions of the district.
 The Keibul Lamjao National Park is bounded by the Loktak Lake and offers a spectacular view for the tourists.

-INA Memorial Complex is dedicated to Netaji Subash Chandra Bose and houses a museum containing relics of the erstwhile freedom fighter.
+INA Memorial Complex is dedicated to Netaji Subhash Chandra Bose and houses a museum containing relics of the erstwhile freedom fighter.

-Most of the people residing in Bishnupur are Meities, the most prominent ethic group of Manipur.
+Most of the people residing in Bishnupur are Meities, the most prominent ethnic group of Manipur.
 They follow Hinduism and are Vaishnavites.
-There are several other tribes and communities living in Bishnupur such as the Meitei Pangals (the Manipuri Muslims), Naga, Kabui, Gangte, Kom etc. Agriculture is the main source of livelihood of the people of Bishnupur.
+There are several other tribes and communities living in Bishnupur, such as the Meitei Pangals (the Manipuri Muslims), Naga, Kabui, Gangte, Kom, etc. Agriculture is the main source of livelihood of the people of Bishnupur.
 They also celebrate several festivals round the year, the most popular being Lai Haroba festival.

-Similar to Holi which is celebrated in other parts of India by the Hindus, the Manipuris celebrate the Yaoshang festival.
+Similar to Holi, which is celebrated in other parts of India by the Hindus, the Manipuris celebrate the Yaoshang festival.
 The vibrant festivity continues for five days in the month of February/March.
-The Bisnhupuri Manipuris are known to celebrate the Yaoshang festival with much gusto.
+The Bishnupriya Manipuris are known to celebrate the Yaoshang festival with much gusto.

-The ideal time to visit Bishnupur is between October to Feburay owing to reasons favourable for a traveller.
+The ideal time to visit Bishnupur is between October to February owing to reasons favourable for a traveller.

 Bishnupur is accessible by all modes of transport, by road, rail and air.